OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### List-style-image

-This esoteric attack that focuses on embedding images for bulleted lists.
+This esoteric attack focuses on embedding images for bulleted lists.
 It will only work in the IE rendering engine because of the JavaScript directive.
 Not a particularly useful XSS vector:

 `<STYLE>li {list-style-image: url("javascript:alert('XSS')");}</STYLE><UL><LI>XSS</br>`